Gaza war protests in the United Kingdom: Protests directed at companies

 Students organised protests directed at their universities, often demanding the institutions sever financial and research ties with companies that sold weapon technology to Israel.
 A protest in Cambridge with an attendance of over a thousand students and residents – the city's largest demonstration – called on the University of Cambridge to divest from Israel.
 Students also wrote to the university demanding it investigate its financial ties with arms manufacturers that potentially supplied to Israel, mentioning, among others, Plasan and Caterpillar.
 Students and staff also walked out of lectures in protest over the same issues.
 University of Sheffield students interrupted the opening ceremony of the university's newest building, in support of Palestine and in protest over the university's financial contracts with arms manufacturers, including BAE Systems, GKN, Boeing.
 Palestine Action spray painted the London building of Leonardo in protest of its manufacturing of weapons used by Israel.

 In May 2024, over 100 music acts decided to boycott The Great Escape Festival in Brighton and Hove, in protest against the event's sponsor Barclays and its investments in companies supplying arms that were reportedly used by Israeli military forces in their invasion of the Gaza Strip.
 English group Massive Attack, who had previously boycotted gigs in Israel in opposition to the Israeli–Palestinian conflict, expressed their support to the artists and bands who walked out of the festival.
 The following month, several artists gave up their sets at the Latitude Festival in Suffolk, also in protests to the event's partnership with Barclays.
 In May 2025, over 50 artists including Brian Eno and Robert Del Naja of Massive Attack signed a letter urging Field Day cut ties with KKR.
 The letter states that due to its acquisition by KKR "the festival is now implicated in the crimes against humanity of apartheid and genocide."

+On 21 September 2026, nine protesters blocked access to an Elbit Systems factory in Staffordshire.
+The protest aimed to disrupt Elbit's operations because it supplies military equipment to Israel.
+According to police, the protesters were arrested.